hipe/tmx/zerk/doc/issues/060-no-dependencies-zerk.md

 employed.  this normal symbol must be in the found structure even if fuzzy matching is not available in the modality.

-the "user value" (mentioned at the opening of this section, totally meaningless to us) will be included as the third component in this structure (4), even though it can (by definition) be derived from the first two components that are in this structure. (we'll pretend the cost of lookup by the substrate is expensive).
+the "trueish item value" (mentioned at the opening of this section, totally meaningless to us) will be included as the third component in this structure (4), even though it can (by definition) be derived from the first two components that are in this structure. (we'll assume the cost of lookup by the substrate is expensive).  :[#here.B] (the above is more or less [#051.1] restated in a different context.)

-finally, for OCD we use arrays and not structs internally because benchmark #15 (in [sli]) shows that this is almost 2x faster (5).
+using arrays and not structs internally has been shown to be almost 2x faster ([sli] benchmark #15), so we use array internally for the internal representation of items when doing a traversal for example for a fuzzy lookup.
+(5)

+however this approach is proving too brittle and unscalable elsewhere, so we use our custom struct ("primary found") where it makes sense to.